How To Become More Assertive: The Top 10 Tips

-Being assertive is a way or style of communicating that you can stand up for yourself, have self-respect and respect for others.
+Being assertive is a style of communicating that you can stand up for yourself, have self-respect and respect for others.
 It is a highly desirable skill set that one can learn.

 It should not be confused with being aggressive.
 The aggressive style of communication is frequently off putting and highly confrontational.
 It is often a very poor strategy for getting one’s point across and establishing consensus.

-There are essentially 3 ways to behave in any given situation: passively, aggressively or assertively.
-People who struggle with standing up for themselves typically have a baseline behavior of passivity.
+There are essentially 3 ways to behave in any given situation where communication is necessary: passively, aggressively or assertively.
+People who struggle with standing up for themselves or fear having a dispute, typically have a baseline behavior of passivity.

 Being assertive is defined as being able to effectively communicate your preferences and your opinions.

-Assertiveness training includes facing your fears, passive tendencies and the urge to always be nice and not “rock the boat”.
+Assertiveness training includes facing your fears, passive tendencies and the urge to always be nice, back away and not “rock the boat”.